ABOUT THE COALITION

 Passage of the 2009 Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act put into place requirements to coordinate various HUD and other federal funds to prevent and end homelessness.

 To aid certain communities in the implementation of the HEARTH Act, HUD designated ten Priority Communities across the country.
 The Houston/Harris County/Fort Bend County Continuum of Care was designated as one of these HUD Priority Communities.

 This designation was based on the high rate of homelessness, especially chronic homelessness, in this area combined with the potential to improve systemic performance.

-Our most recent information indicates that there are approximately 8,700 homeless persons in our area on a given night.
+The most recent data from our 2014 Homeless Count indicates that there are approximately 5,300 homeless individuals in Houston, Harris County, and Fort Bend County on any given night.

 Here are comparable figures for other large Texas cities:

 - Austin/Round Rock: 1,987

 Though we still have a lot of work ahead of us to prevent and end homelessness in our region, Houston has continued to make great strides in addressing homelessness over the last few years.

 For the first time in several years, Houston is no longer one of the 10 cities in the U.S. with the largest homeless populations.
 Below are the comparative figures for those 10 cities.
 All data is taken from the 2014 Annual Homeless Assessment Report to Congress, which reflect the number of homeless persons on a given night in the below Continuums of Care (CoCs):

 |New York City, NY||67,810|